 When neurons are lost and brain tissue is damaged from whatever cause, astrocytes proliferate, fill the gaps, and restore CSF-brain and blood-brain barriers.
 This process, which is called astrogliosis or plain gliosis, involves proliferation and hypertrophy of astrocytes and upregulation of GFAP expression, and is for the CNS what scarring is for extraneural tissues.
-Moreover, in addition to reactive scar formation, astrocytes participate in inflammatory and degenerative processes by secreting cytokines and assuming various other functions.
+Moreover, in addition to gliosis, astrocytes participate in inflammatory and degenerative processes by secreting cytokines and assuming various other functions.
 Some of these functions are neuroprotective and others may be detrimental.
 Astrocytes participating in gliosis are referred to as reactive astrocytes.
 They have a large cytoplasmic mass, long, branching processes, and increased cytoplasmic filaments.
 Such astrocytes are also known as gemistocytic astrocytes from a Greek word that means to fill up.
 Hepatic failure and other situations associated with high blood ammonia such as porto-systemic shunts precipitate the syndrome of hepatic encephalopathy, characterized by confusion, drowsiness, stupor or coma.
 Ammonia taken up by astrocytes is converted to osmotically active glutamine, which causes cytotoxic astrocytic swelling.
 In addition to the rise in intracranial pressure, this process compromises astrocytic function.
 Swollen astrocytes in hepatic encephalopathy are called Alzheimer type II astrocytes.
 Their nuclei are large and appear clear in H&E stains.
 A similar change develops in hypoxia-ischemia.
 Aquaporin4 (AQP4), the most abundant water channel in the CNS, is located in astrocytic membranes facing the blood-brain and brain-CSF interfaces.
 In neuromyelitis optica (NMO), IgG autoantibodies elicit an inflammatory reaction that destroys AQP4, leading to disruption of the blood-brain barrier, oligodendrocyte loss, and demyelination.
 Antibodies to GFAP are responsible for autoimmune GFAP astrocytopathy, a rare condition characterized by meningitis, encephalitis, and myelitis or combinations of these.